 A good game you can play with your photography friends is to change each other’s camera settings and see how long it takes you to obtain the proper exposure.
 If you think about it, during the special event your often faced with challenging scenarios and speed is of the essence.

-One of the biggest breakthroughs I had the photography was when I switched from zoom lenses to primes.
-Using a zoom makes one become lazy if you want while the prime lenses punish you if you are not placed in the right spot to capture the frame.
-They help you develop a sixth sense that allows you to anticipate your subject’s next move so you can take that amazing photographs.
+One of the biggest breakthroughs I had about photography was when I switched from zoom lenses to primes.
+Using a zoom makes one become lazy if you want, while the prime lenses punish you if you are not placed in the right spot to capture the frame.
+They help you develop a sixth sense that allows you to anticipate your subject’s next move so you can take that amazing photos.

 Capturing genuine emotions takes a multitude of skills that can be developed over time.
 Use this article as a starting point in your wedding photography journey.